JihongJu/keras-resnet3d/README.md

 # keras-voxresnet
 A keras re-implementation of VoxResNet (Hao Chen et.al) for volumetric image classification.
+(Non-official)

 keras-voxresnet enables __volumetric image classification__ with keras and tensorflow/theano.